 ACATIS has been doing research in the area of AI for about four years, with the aim of using it for portfolio management.
-At the beginning were programmes for text analysis purposes, which can search a report for specific key words.
+At the beginning programmes were used for text analysis purposes, which can search a report for specific key words.

 Today, ACATIS works mainly with Deep Learning models, an approach from the area of machine-based learning.
 This type of artificial intelligence can be compared to a good analyst with years of experience.
-During the course of his career, he got to know a lot of companies and gained insight into them.
-As time progressed, he developed a knack for detecting patterns in companies’ figures and balance sheets.
-Over time, he learned what features are important.
-His experience helps him to quickly and better contextualise new situations.
+During the course of an analyst’s career, they can get to know a lot of companies and gain insight into them.
+As time progresses, they can develop a knack for detecting patterns in companies’ figures and balance sheets.
+Over time, they learn what features are important, with their experience helping to quickly and better contextualise new situations.